Public defence of doctoral thesis

 To receive a doctorate, the doctoral student must receive a pass grade on a doctoral thesis.
 Writing the thesis must be equivalent to studies worth at least 120 credits (equivalent to two years of full-time study).
 More specific requirements for the thesis' scope in credits are described in the general syllabus for each subject.

 According to the Higher Education Ordinance, the doctoral thesis shall be orally defended at a public defence.
-At least two months before the proposed date for the public defence, a proposal for public defence of doctoral thesis shall be submitted to the Records Office.
+A proposal for the public defence is being prepared at the school (the form is available in the list below).
+The proposal must be signed by the head of school before is is submitted to the Records Office no later than two months before the proposed date for the public defence.
 The proposal states e.g. date of the public defence, title of thesis, opponent, examination committee members and chair.
-The form is available in the list on this page.
-Decision on the public defence of doctoral thesis is taken by the chair of each faculty board (Dean).
+The proposal is handled by the Office for Academic Policy and the decision on the public defence of doctoral thesis is made by the chair of each faculty board (Dean).

 For a licentiate degree, the doctoral student must achieve a pass grade on a thesis that is equivalent to studies worth 60 credits.
 More specific requirements for the thesis' scope in credits are described in the general syllabus for each subject.